pyragogy/.github/profile/README.md

 Contributions are welcome in the form of:

-- research ideas
+* research ideas
-- experimental tools
+* experimental tools
-- critique of existing frameworks
+* critiques of existing frameworks
-- new learning models
+* new learning models

 If you are curious about how humans and AI might **learn together**, you are welcome here.